-Six years' experience as a voluntary research ethics reviewer and external adviser, Faculty of Social, Human and Mathematical Sciences, University of Southampton.
-The work involved critical analysis of research proposals to ensure documentation is clear, accurate, ethically sound, consistent with University policies and data protection legislation, that the principle of informed consent is upheld for research subjects, and that the welfare of participants and researchers is safeguarded.
-It also involved review and updating of guidance and policies, for example responding to the implications of rapid advances in digital communication technology including ‘big data’ and new research interrogating secondary data originally collected for a different purpose, all of which present challenges in relation to privacy, personal identity, confidentiality and anonymity.
+Current voluntary role as external reviewer on the Social Sciences and Humanities Research Ethics Committee for the University of Oxford.
+Six years' prior experience in a similar role for the Faculty of Social, Human and Mathematical Sciences, University of Southampton.
+The work involves critical analysis of research proposals to ensure that documentation is clear, accurate, ethically sound, consistent with University policies and data protection legislation, that the principle of informed consent is upheld, and that the welfare of participants and researchers is safeguarded.
+It also involves review and updating of guidance and policies, for example in response to rapid advances in digital communication technology including ‘big data’, and new research interrogating secondary data originally collected for a different purpose, all of which present challenges in relation to privacy, personal identity, confidentiality and anonymity.

 Over 20 years' experience as a manager at New Forest District Council included responsibility for: